Yubico warehouses are operational and shipping orders.

 What happens when I reset my key?

-- All FIDO2 credentials (both resident and non-resident are removed and access with this key to accounts or services to which it has been added is no longer available.
+- All FIDO2 credentials (both discoverable and non-discoverable) are removed and access with this key to accounts or services to which it has been added is no longer available.

 - Access with this key to the U2F sites where it was registered is no longer available.